-These are two examples of a letter to parents.
-Please feel free to change them according to the needs of the situation.
-(Date) Dear Parents Your child's form tutor had the sad task of informing the students of the tragic death of, who has been a at this school for years.
+Your child's form tutor had the sad task of informing the students of the tragic death of ......, who has been a at this school for ... years.

 Our thoughts are with family at this time and in an effort to try and respond to his/her death in a positive, all children have been informed.

-The children were told thatnamedied from anasthma attack ondate A number of students have been identified as being asthmatic andname, the School Nurse has today reassured them that it is unusual for a person to die from asthma.
+The children were told that ...name...died from an ...asthma attack... on ...date... .
+A number of pupils have been identified as being asthmatic and ..name.., the School Nurse has today reassured them that it is unusual for a person to die from asthma.

 When someone dies, their family and friends have lots of feelings - sadness, anger, and confusion - which are all normal.
 The children have been told that their teachers are willing to try and answer their questions at school, but I have made available some information which may help you to answer your child's questions as they arise.
 You can obtain this from contacting Simon Says a child bereavement support charity.
-Their contact details are 0238 0647550, email info@simonsays.org.uk or visit their website www.simonsays.org.uk.
-The funeral will take place atname of Church or Crematorium onday and date attime Your child may wish to attend the funeral.
+Their contact details are 02380 647550, email info@simonsays.org.uk or visit their website www.simonsays.org.uk.

+The funeral will take place at ...name of Church or Crematorium... on ...day and date... at ...time... .
+Your child may wish to attend the funeral.
 If this is the case, you may collect your child from school and accompany them to the church.
 Please inform your child's tutor.
-Yours sincerely (name) Headteacher